David-M-Nielsen/spasm/README.md

 # Simple-Password-Manager ![License](https://img.shields.io/badge/license-MIT-blue.svg)
-Simple password manager, or `spasm` for short: a password management program for linux.
+Simple password manager, or `spasm` for short, is a password management program for linux.

 ### usage